Harold M. Jacobs: Jews and the Democratic Party

 Jacobs became involved in American politics through the Madison Club, a Democratic Party machine in Brooklyn that addressed local needs while grooming future city and state political leaders.
 He became close to future New York City mayor Abraham Beame and future New York State Assembly leader Stanley Steingut, among others.
 Jacobs himself briefly was a candidate for the New York State Senate in 1958.

 The relationship between New York City's Jewish community and the Democratic Party became strained in the 1960s and early 1970s as many Jews began to perceive the Democratic leadership as weak in response to black militants, campus unrest, and crime.
 When the staunchly liberal George McGovern won the Democratic presidential nomination in 1972, many Jews, apparently including Jacobs, voted for a Republican for president for the first time in their lives.

 U.S.-Israel relations soon became another flashpoint for tensions between the Jewish community and the Democrats.
 In early 1976, the New York division of the Women's International League for Peace and Freedom, an overwhelmingly Democratic advocacy group, contacted a number of U.S. senators to protest their pro-Israel stance.
 Jacobs led a counter-protest effort, personally persuading Senator McGovern's wife, Eleanor, to resign from the group.
 These pressures persuaded the national League leadership to disavow the New York branch's actions.

-Jacobs also repeatedly protested President Jimmy Carter's unfriendly policies toward Israel.
+Jacobs also repeatedly protested President Jimmy Carter's policies toward Israel.
 In 1978, the OU attempted, unsuccessfully, to mobilize enough members of Congress to block Carter's sale of advanced jet fighters to Arab states.
 Jacobs strongly defended the positions of Israeli Prime Minister Menachem Begin and challenged American Jewish critics of Begin for undermining the Israeli government.
-He was also outspoken in support of the right of Jews to reside in the disputed Judea-Samaria territories.
+He was also outspoken in support of the right of Jews to reside in the West Bank.
 “How in the name of human rights can we entertain the idea of prohibiting the people of the Bible from living in peaceably anywhere in the Land of the Bible?," he asked in one address.